Skip to content

 3. status — Monitor chunk progress and run state.

-Additional commands: resume (continue from checkpoint), cancel (stop execution), doctor (actionable diagnostics).
+Additional commands: resume (continue from checkpoint with optional failed-chunk replay), cancel (mark run as cancelled), doctor (actionable diagnostics).

 chkit check integration reports pending or failed backfills in CI.